 Longville’s iconic Turtle Races have been enjoyed by children of all ages for the last 50 years.
-Back in the mid-60s Russ Nyvall started the races to provide some special summer entertainment for residents and visitors.
+Back in the mid-60s, Russ Nyvall started the races to provide some special summer entertainment for residents and visitors.

-Every Wednesday afternoon from June through late August, swimming beaches go strangely quiet; cabins, motels, cottages and resorts empty out; and streams of cars descend on the little town of Longville to race turtles.
+Every Wednesday afternoon from June through late August, swimming beaches go strangely quiet; cabins, motels, cottages, and resorts empty out; and streams of cars descend on the little town of Longville to race turtles.

 Today, the turtle mobile rumbles into town at about noon each Wednesday.
-Promptly at 12:30 nearly 25 volunteers magically appear and unload the turtle mobile, close off main street, and transform the town into a mini-county fair.
+Promptly at 12:30 nearly 25 volunteers magically appear and unload the turtle mobile, close off the main street, and transform the town into a mini-county fair.

 Registration: 1:00 pm

 Turtles On the Fence

 Macarena Dance Contest